bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 2) add an autodiff mechanism, tensor contraction, unary function nodes
 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

+19.08.2026
+guarded the more flexible blas kernels for coeffC=0 to guarantee correct execution if C is uninitialized.
+Apparently, uninitialized values can be nan and then propagate with CoeffC=0, CoeffC*nan would yield nan values under gcc.
+Now the execution works as before.

+Added first tensor kernels for higher ranks, but they are currently untested so far.
+I added a flat index for parallelization. the (i) operator for vectors now checks the rank and assumes that for higher ranks, (i) is a flat tensor index whose offset it computes in a while loop

+I will add more tensor kernels soon and then test them.
+Tensor product is next, and then an einsum and after that an autodiff..

 10.08.2026
 added accumulate  kernels for faster calculation of composite expressions reduced temporaries of expressions with an added modified Sethi Ullmann algorithm,